sjl/.plan/README.markdown

 Watched the Prolog class presentation from a couple days ago.
 I'm still a little bit behind, gotta hopefully catch up this weekend.

+## 2018-07-14

+Got `notmuch` set up on the new box.
+Forgot how dang fast it is.